 I am in a process of remorselessly severing all ties to and reminders of Sex Work issues in Ireland.
 I have achieved all anyone is ever going to let me achieve in this issue and if I had to take much more gaslighting, from either side, I would be charged with murder.

-I have absolutely no idea why that is so widespread, on every level, in this particular issue but I have only found one exception in a personal friend who scrupulously reserves all temptation to reinvent reality for use upon canvas.
+I have absolutely no idea why that is so widespread, on every level, in this particular issue, but just when I am sure I have seen the worst it gets worse again.

 I am a mental, physical and emotional wreck after all I have been put through, but my final conclusion is this: